pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

 - [Using the `cfssl` system](#using-cfssl)
 - [Using the `cert-manager` system](#using-cert-manager)

-If you need to renew the existing TLS certificate, refer to [Renew and Replace TLS Certificate](renew-tls-certificate.md).
+If you need to renew the existing TLS certificate, refer to [Renew and Replace the TLS Certificate](renew-tls-certificate.md).

 ### Generate certificates for components of the DM cluster